DonaldKellett/DonaldKellett/README.md

 ### Cloud Technical Specialist at Enfinity Solutions Limited (2023/07-present)

+#### Kasten K10 DR drill (2024/01; 1 month)

+Performed a successful on-premises DR drill for GitLab EE 16.x and supporting Rancher RKE2 infrastructure with Kasten K10 for cross-cluster application level backup and disaster recovery, with:

+- Ansible for automated provisioning of new Rancher RKE2 cluster in a 3-server HA control plane setup with CIS-1.23 hardening
+- A confirmed RPO of 48 hours based on daily Kasten K10 backup
+- A confirmed RTO of 24 hours based on the actual DR drill duration for complete service resumption of GitLab EE 16.x (and other supporting services)

+##### Business impact

+Confirmed that the DR handbook procedure is fully functional and actionable, ensuring business continuity in the event of a complete infrastructure failure

 #### Kasten K10 DR planning and evaluation (2023/12; 1 month)

 Drafted a comprehensive DR handbook for on-premises GitLab EE 16.x installation and supporting Rancher RKE2 infrastructure leveraging Kasten K10 for cross-cluster application-level backup and recovery, followed up by an initial DR test drill on AWS leveraging an automation stack for efficiency, reproducibility and standardization, developed in-house with:

 - OpenTofu for provisioning AWS resources mirroring the on-premises infrastructure
-- Ansible for provisioning a fresh Rancher RKE2 cluster in a 3-server HA control plane setup with CIS hardening on provisioned infrastructure
+- Ansible for provisioning a fresh Rancher RKE2 cluster in a 3-server HA control plane setup with CIS-1.23 hardening on provisioned infrastructure
 - GitLab CI with manual approval step for E2E validation of the complete OpenTofu + Ansible automation stack

 ##### Business impact

-Confirmed the feasibility of performing the procedures outlined in the DR handbook and uncovered fundamental limitations of a lift-and-shift recovery of on-premises Rancher RKE2 infrastructure to AWS, laying the groundwork for performing a complete DR drill going forward and ensuring business continuity in the event of a complete infrastructure failure.
+Confirmed the feasibility of performing the procedures outlined in the DR handbook and uncovered fundamental limitations of a lift-and-shift recovery of on-premises Rancher RKE2 infrastructure to AWS, laying the groundwork for performing a complete DR drill going forward and ensuring business continuity in the event of a complete infrastructure failure

 #### GitLab EE 16.x installation and tuning (2023/07-2023/09; 3 months)